SAP/cloud-sdk-java/docs/blogs/oss-part3.md

 Using GitHub Actions we were able to replace our complex Jenkins setup with a modern and publicly accessible alternative.
 That enables also SAP-external developers to contribute to the project and accelerates the development of the SAP Cloud SDK for Java.

-That concludes the series on open sourcing the SAP Cloud SDK for Java.
+That concludes this series on open sourcing the SAP Cloud SDK for Java.
 Please don't hesitate to share your thoughts on the migration process or what you may have done differently.
+How do you build your Java projects with GitHub Actions?
+Do you also use multiple workflows and jobs, do you use re-usable workflows or custom actions?
+Or do you have one large workflow that does everything?
+As usual, let me know in the comments below 😉.